 VRDL360 will shoot 7K photos, video though is only listed as 3K which I think is a mistake.
 4K is now standard and should be the least spec of any new release from now on.
 Some sample shots can be seen here, but they don’t look to be in 7k to me.
 A successful indiegogo project, but it remains to be seen if it can beat the likes of Insta, Ricoh or Xiaomi.
 They recently announced it won’t be supporting live streaming yet, which is another fail in my opinion.
 What was looking to be promising, now seems to be sinking and falling behind in the 360 race already before its released.
 They have a lot of work ahead of them to compete and be worth the estimated price tag.

 iris360 Pro is a new camera aimed at professional users produced by NC Tech.
-Could this be a rival for the insta360 Pro?

 This is now old tech and I wouldn’t bother.